-IBM Informix JDBC Driver is released in a new program file, setup.jar.
-For instructions on how to install the driver, refer to "Installing the Driver" on page 1-14.
+IBM Informix JDBC Driver is available in the program file, setup.jar.
+For instructions on how to install the driver, refer to "Installing the Driver" on page 1-7.

 After installation, the product consists of the following files, some of which are Java archive (JAR) files: